ViralTexts/gtr-clusters/clusters/18530719-sn86053240-InterestingStatistics.md

 afterwards.
 The number of marriages is
 in proportion of 75 to 100/ individuals.
 Marriages are more frequent after the
-equinoxes — that is, during&#x27;, June and
+equinoxes — that is, during&#x27;, June an
-December.
-Those born in the &#x27;spring are
-generally more robust than others.
-Births aul deaths are more frequent, by
-night than day.
-The number of men
-capable of bearing arms iscalculated a
 </td></tr></table>

 ---